Top 5 Adidas Ads and Secrets to the Brand’s Success

 It’s not all about featuring famous athletes in the commercials.
 Adidas makes ads that contain meaningful, authentic stories and use great storytelling.
 Their ads don’t simply promote boots or shoes.
-They promote ideas that are relevant to modern society, they sometimes point out global problems and generally contain positive messages.
+They promote ideas that are relevant to modern society, sometimes point out global problems, and generally contain positive messages.

 Creating a bond with the audience is essential, and Adidas is able to achieve this goal with its commercials.

-Adidas have also shown their interest in protecting nature.
+Adidas has also shown an interest in protecting nature.
 Another 2021 Impossible is Nothing ad was dedicated to ending plastic waste.
 The broad campaign manages to cover various important topics including humanity, sports, nature, and many more.
 That’s the reason Adidas commercials are the biggest secret to the brand’s success.